prod3v3loper/generator-webpack-preact/README.md

 # Install with Git and use with Webpack

+> This option overwrite the webpack configs dynamically he was created.

 Install [Git](https://git-scm.com/) to clone with it.
 Create a Scaffold Templates folder and open your Terminal, to switch in the folder.
 ```